innergnome/FictionBoard-Site/docs/development.md

 ### Security

 The security features in CouchDb are sufficient for many of the FictionBoard use cases and handles most authorization cases.
 We'll come back authentication in a later relase.

+### Editor

+- Run as single line (or few lines) as well as full screen
+- Integrate well with parser based on some sort of AST (To allow preview as deck, handout etc)
+- Support extensive typeahead with different triggers
+- Strict mode - Should not produce any spans with custom classes
+- 1:1 Markdown syntax and WYSIWIG
+- Plugin architecture so I can support inline components
+- (Zen mode and toolbar less)
+- Work with Svelte